OpenBB-finance/OpenBB/website/content/cli/usage/data/custom-data.md

 - macOS: `Macintosh HD/Users/<YOUR_USERNAME>/OpenBBUserData`
 - Windows: `C:/Users/<YOUR_USERNAME>/OpenBBUserData`

-Within the folder you can find files that you have exported as well as files that you wish to import directly into the OpenBB Terminal.
-For example, this could be an orderbook which you can store in `OpenBBUserData/portfolio/holdings`.
+Within the folder you can find files that you have exported.

 ![OpenBBUserData Folder](https://user-images.githubusercontent.com/85772166/195742985-19f0e420-d8f7-4fea-a145-a0243b8f2ddc.png)

 This folder contains all things user-created.
 For example:

-- Screener presets
-- Portfolio files
 - Exported files
-- Files to be imported by various functions
 - Styles and themes
+- Routines
-- Preferred data sources
+- Logs

 :::note
 **Note:** With a WSL-enabled Windows installation, this folder will be under the Linux partition